Danideos/programovanie1_zapoctak/README.md

 Responsible for plotting the found shortest path from point A to B using `plotly.graph_objects`.

 A valid `mapbox_access_token` needed, set in `header.py`.
-The service I use is from [https://account.mapbox.com/](https://account.mapbox.com/), which is free to use when not used extensively, but requires credit card credentials, so I provide my own token.
+The service I use is from [https://account.mapbox.com/](https://account.mapbox.com/), which is free to use when not used extensively, but requires credit card credentials - I will provide my own token for testing purposes.